Football clubs

 Hooe FC emblem

-Hooe were formed in 1907 and went onto spend one season in the Sedlescombe & District League in 1909-10.
-The club spent most of the 1920s competing in the league, which they won once, before entering the Hastings League ahead of the 1929-30 season.
-The team would sporadically enter the league throughout the 1930s, ending the decade in Division One.
+Hooe were formed in 1907 and spent a season in the Sedlescombe & District League in 1909–10.
+They competed regularly in the league throughout the 1920s, winning it once, before joining the Hastings League ahead of the 1929–30 season.
+The club entered the Hastings League intermittently during the 1930s, finishing the decade in Division One.

-In the years following the Second World War the club were competing in the Hailsham League, before joining the East Sussex League in 1967.
-In 1989 the club had reached the East Sussex Premier having just changed name to Hooe Sports, competing in the league until 2013 when they disbanded.
-The club competed in Division Three of the East Sussex League in 2014-15 and 2015-16 before disbanding once more.
+Following the Second World War, Hooe competed in the Hailsham League before joining the East Sussex League in 1967.
+Rebranded as Hooe Sports, they reached the East Sussex Premier Division in 1989 and remained there until folding in 2013.
+The club returned in Division Three for the 2014–15 and 2015–16 seasons before folding again.

 Hutchinson Brothers